scottiedog45/JoeyYoungConductorCMS/src/pages/bio/index.md

 ---
 templateKey: bio-page
-title: bio
+title: bioasdfasdf
 ---
-This would be Joey's bio.
+This would be Joey's bio.asdfasdf